 Leadership

-• Dr. Monica Frazier, Biology Professor & Chair, will serve as STEM faculty mentor and CLI
+- Dr. Monica Frazier, Biology Professor & Chair, serves as STEM faculty mentor and CLI

-• Eric Avant, Program Coordinator, will serve as campus Co-Lead.
+- Eric Avant, Program Coordinator, serves as campus Co-Lead.

 Middle Tennessee State University